 - Two (2) official transcripts of all academic work completed to date.
 To be consider "official", the transcripts must come from the issuing institution directly to the CU graduate program

-- A $65 non-refundable application fee [credit card (on-line only), check, or money order].
-No application will be processed unless this fee is paid
+- A $50 non-refundable application fee* [credit card (on-line only), check, or money order].
+An application will not be processed without payment. *$70 for International applications.

 - TOEFL scores and financial support verification (international students)